alanbasilio/next-solana/README.md

 # Modern Solana DEX

-A cutting-edge decentralized exchange built on Solana with modern DeFi features.
+A DEX demo built on Solana with modern DeFi features.

 ## Features